Michaelvilleneuve/go-weather-fetch/README.md

 - Downloads AROME weather forecast data from Météo-France
 - Processes GRIB2 files using the eccodes C library
-- Filters data points within a defined geographical polygon
+- Filters data points within a defined geographical polygon corresponding more or less to the Communidad Valenciana (Spain)
 - Concurrent processing of multiple forecast hours
 - Statistical analysis of filtered data points
 - Serves the data as a JSON file